 And instead of Nordstrom’s, try Nordstrom’s Rack, H&M, consignment stores, the RealReal online, or even eBay for slightly used luxury items like bags and shoes.

 Some of my fav outfits are from Forever XI (shhh, I’m almost 40, am I even allowed to go there?), or consignment stores.

-Which brings me to a good point: Purge and sell your old (but still in good shape) clothes, jewelry, and other stuff- especially if the item brings bad memories of a bad marriage, or just makes you sad.
+Which brings me to a good point: Purge and sell your old (but still in good shape) clothes, jewelry, gold, and other stuff- especially if the item brings bad memories of a bad marriage, or just makes you sad.